wangziqi2016/Kernel/src/doc/general.md

 The system loader will be booted into a high address just under the stack at 0x9000.
 During bootstrap, the floppy disk image will be copied to address 9000:0000h, including the bootloader itself.
 The entry point of the loader is therefore 9000:0200h.
 The system DS is on the same segment as the loader, i.e. DS is initialized to 0x9000 and will not be changed frequently.
+All variables defined in the loader module will use an implicit offset of 0x200 plus their relative offsets in the loader binary.

+If A20 is enabled successfully (which should always be the case, because otherwise the system will not boot), the system can address an extra segment of size 64KB - 16B.
+This chunk of memory is reserved by the kernel for large allocation, e.g. disk buffers.
+The system use segment 0xFFFF and offset 0x0010 to address the first byte of the chunk (0x10000), and offset 0xFFFF to address the last byte of the chunk (0x1FFEF).
+Note that due to the address generation mechanism of 8086, we cannot address the full 64KB range, because the maximum possible address is 0x1FFEF.

 The definition of system segments can be found in the beginning of ``loader.asm``.